 This core indicator evaluates the status of the bird species breeding in the Baltic Sea area by assessing fluctuations in abundance.
-As a rule, good status is achieved when the abundance of 75% of the considered species of a species group does not decline by more than 30% (20% in species laying only one egg per year) compared to a baseline during the reference period 1991-2000.
+As a rule, good status is achieved when the abundance of 75% of the considered species making up a species group do not decline by more than 30% (20% in species laying only one egg per year) compared to a baseline during the reference period 1991-2000.

-The evaluation for the assessment period 2011-2015 showed diverging results for the species groups: While pelagic feeders and grazing feeders achieved the threshold value indicating a good status, surface feeders, benthic feeders and wading feeders failed to achieve the threshold value and do not indicate good status.
-The results apply to the entire Baltic Sea area.
+On the scale of the entire Baltic Sea the evaluation for the assessment period 2011-2016 showed a good status for all waterbird species when considered together, but diverging results for the species groups.
+While surface feeders, pelagic feeders, benthic feeders and grazing feeders achieved the threshold value indicating a good status, wading feeders failed to achieve the threshold value and do not indicate good status.

 The confidence of the indicator evaluation is estimated to be intermediate.

 The core indicator is applicable in the waters of all the countries bordering the Baltic Sea.
-However, the current evaluation does not include data from Russia, Lithuania and Denmark.
+However, the current evaluation does not include data from Russia and Lithuania.

 Waterbirds are an integral part of the Baltic marine ecosystem.
 They are important predators, often at a high level in the marine food web.
 The indicator follows temporal change in the abundance of key waterbird species, which responds to numerous pressures, many of them owing to human activities.
 Thus, the indicator gives a more general view on the state of marine birds in the Baltic Sea and reflects the cumulative impact of pressures.

 D1C2 The population abundance of the species is not adversely affected due to anthropogenic pressures, such that its long-term viability is ensured.

 D1C3 The population demographic characteristics of the species are indicative of a healthy population which is not adversely affected due to anthropogenic pressures.

 D1C4 The species distributional rangeand where relevant, pattern is in line with prevailing physiographic, geographic and climatic conditions.